The Challenge: Vets & New Threats

-The Challenge: Vets & New Threats is the forty-first season of the MTV reality competition series The Challenge, featuring alumni from The Real World, Road Rules, The Challenge, Are You the One?, Big Brother (Australia and U.S.), Survivor (Turkey and U.S.), WWE, Love Island (UK and U.S.), Too Hot to Handle, Cheer, Married at First Sight (UK), Canada's Ultimate Challenge, and boxing competing for a share of $500,000.
+The Challenge: Vets & New Threats is the 41st season of the MTV reality competition series The Challenge, featuring alumni from Road Rules, The Real World, The Challenge, Are You the One?, Big Brother (U.S. and Australia), Survivor (U.S. and Turkey), Love Island (U.S. and UK), WWE, Too Hot to Handle, Cheer, Married at First Sight (UK), Canada's Ultimate Challenge, and boxing competing for a share of $500,000.
 A launch special titled "Day Zero" aired on July 23, 2025, followed by the season premiere on July 30, 2025.

 Format

 Vets & New Threats features 16 "Vets" who have previously competed on The Challenge, and 16 "New Threats" making their debut on the series.
-The season has contestants competing in challenges as male-female pairs, each comprising one Vet and one New Threat (unless otherwise impossible due to uneven numbers or other restrictions).
+The season has contestants competing in challenges as male-female pairs, each comprising one Vet and one New Threat (unless otherwise impossible).
 The initial pairs were determined by a draft after a special challenge during the "Day Zero" launch special.

 From episodes 1–8, each episode is designated as either a male or female elimination cycle, with the first cycle determined by a coin toss: